 - After washing the car, dry it off using clean, soft terrycloth or microfiber towels.
 Leaving water to dry on the car on its own may leave behind calcium residue.
 As with washing, dry your car in sections so that areas don’t dry while you’re washing another area.

 - If needed, apply a coat of wax.
 Waxing covers the paintwork with a thin film of protection against dirt and scratches, making the car easier to wash in the future.
-You can tell when your car needs wax by noting if water runs off its surface in sheets, as it should, rather than beading up into drops.
+You can tell if your car needs wax by spraying it with a hose.
+If water forms large sheets on the surface, instead of beads, it’s time to re-wax.
 When waxing, don’t overdo it; apply wax with a small, soft sponge or pad, and follow the product’s directions.
 If the pad becomes dirty, discard it and use a new one.
 If you’re unfamiliar with the product, first test it on a small unnoticeable area before proceeding with the rest of the job; if any paint comes off onto the cloth, you probably shouldn’t use that product.
 After applying the wax, buff the car’s surface using a very soft, all-cotton, nonabrasive cloth such as a cloth baby diaper.
 Turn the cloth over frequently so that you’re always working with a clean surface.
 When buffing, use a back-and-forth motion, not a circular motion.
 Avoid getting wax products on windows.

 - Clean your car’s windows with a standard window cleaner and clean paper towels.